 Demolition comes with most of the dangers present during regular construction, as well as many others unique to demolition.
 Many injuries and fatalities due to demolition accidents are avoidable if employers plan ahead, provide safety equipment, and train their workers in how to use it.

 Construction and demolition are inherently dangerous industries.
 When companies do not make reasonable efforts to keep their workers safe, they become potentially liable for accidents and injuries that occur.
-If you or someone you love has been injured at a worksite, call a New York construction accident attorney at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to talk about your options and make sure your rights are protected.
+If you or someone you love has been injured at a worksite, call a New York construction accident attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to talk about your options and make sure your rights are protected.

 Demolition, or destroying existing structures to make way for new ones, is a treacherous part of many construction jobs.
 Some of the most common demolition dangers construction companies should keep in mind include: